KBFP (AM)

-KBFP (800 kHz) is an AM radio station broadcasting a sports format, simulcasting KHTY 970 AM and is licensed to Bakersfield, California, United States, it serves inland central California.
-The station is owned by iHeartMedia, Inc. Its studios are located in southwest Bakersfield, and its transmitter is located south of downtown Bakersfield.
+KBFP (800 AM) is a radio station licensed to Bakersfield, California, United States, and serves inland central California.
+Owned by iHeartMedia, it carries a sports format simulcasting KHTY (970 AM), with studios and transmitter located in Bakersfield.

 In August 2014, KBFP switched from the 24/7 Comedy satellite feed to the "Today's Comedy" feed after the 24/7 Comedy format ceased operations.

 On June 13, 2022, KBFP changed their format from comedy to a simulcast of sports-formatted KHTY 970 AM Bakersfield.

-800 AM is a Mexican clear-channel frequency.
-For that reason, KBFP must reduce power at night from 1,000 watts to 440 watts to avoid interfering with Class A XEROK-AM Ciudad Juarez.
-KBFP uses a directional antenna with a three-tower array.